natlas/natlas/natlas-agent/README.md

 The Config
 ------------
-To make modifications to your agent, you can modify `config.py` to match your specifications.
-Currently, the agent pulls the max number of simultaneous threads to run, the timeout before you should consider a scan as too long and kill it, and the server to fetch work from.
-The defaults assume that your natlas-server is running on the same host as your natlas-agent, however it's easily changed as you deploy agents to more nodes.
+To make modifications to your agent, you can modify environment variables to match your specifications.
+Available options include:

+- `NATLAS_SERVER_ADDRESS` defaults to `http://127.0.0.1:5000` - The server to get work from and submit work to.
+- `NATLAS_MAX_THREADS` defaults to `3` - Maximum number of concurrent scanning threads
+- `NATLAS_SCAN_LOCAL` defaults to `False` - Don't scan local addresses
+- `NATLAS_REQUEST_TIMEOUT` defaults to `15` (seconds) - Time to wait for the server to respond
+- `NATLAS_BACKOFF_MAX` defaults to `300` (seconds) - Maximum time for exponential backoff after failed requests
+- `NATLAS_BACKOFF_BASE` defaults to `1` (second) - Incremental time for exponential backoff after failed requests

 Starting the Agent
 ------------